 This command changes the value of one of the user-programmable counters by the amount specified as the argument to the command.
 The first number in the argument specifies which of five counters to modify (1,2,3,4 or 5), and the second part of the argument specifies the amount to change the counter.
 The counter can be accessed as an internal keyword [COUNTERn], where n is a number from 1 to 5 identifying which counter you want to access.
 The [COUNTERn] keyword can be used for naming results windows, MultiGraphs, and any other places where internal keywords are accessible.
-The counter will be increased by the amount if the minus sign (-) is specified.
+The counter will be increased by the amount specified if no sign is present; it will be decreased by the amount if the minus sign (-) is specified.
 For example, ModifiyUserCounter with 1,3 as an argument will increase Counter#1 by 3.
 Using 3,-2 as an argument will decrease the Counter#3 by 2.